mschuchard/jenkins-devops-libs/docs/Puppet.md

 ```

 ### puppet.task {}
-Triggers the execution of a Puppet Enterprise task.
+Triggers the execution of a Puppet Enterprise task via the Puppet Enterprise Orchestrator.

 ```groovy
 puppet.task {